rusty-cluster/knowledge/english/target-structures.md

 * **practise**
 * **finish**

-> whenever I'm angry,I **imagine** walking along a beautiful beach. my anger quickly disappears.
+> Whenever I'm angry,I **imagine** walking along a beautiful beach. my anger quickly disappears.

 I/he/she/it etc. + verb from list + not + -ing verb form

-> the summer holidays are here!
+> The summer holidays are here!
 I enjoy not waking up early every day.

 question word + I/he/she/it etc. + verb from list + -ing verb form

 > Do you enjoy eating out?

 > I **enjoy watching** romance movies and action movies.
->
 > I **enjoy** romance movies and action movies.

-the meaning of these two sentences is very similar, but the first is emphasizing that you enjoy **watching** these movies
+The meaning of these two sentences is very similar, but the first is emphasizing that you enjoy **watching** these movies

-the tense of the verbs can change, but the -ing form must still be usedafter.
+The tense of the verbs can change, but the -ing form must still be used after.

 > I loved eating chocolate when I was a child.
->

 > I love eating new cuisine from around the world.

->
-> she loves eating at expensive restaurants.
+> She loves eating at expensive restaurants.

-the verb + -ing structure is different to the present continuous (be + -ing):\
-verb + -ing: I enjoy travelling around France (generally, I like travelling around France).\
-present continuous: I am travelling around France (I am travelling around France now).
+the verb + -ing structure is different to the present continuous (be + -ing): verb + -ing: I enjoy travelling around France (generally, I like travelling around France). present continuous: I am travelling around France (I am travelling around France now).

 be + -ing + verb + -ing

 > My friend Barry is considering moving to Australia.
 He has always wanted to live there.

-## both, neither and either
+## Both, neither and either

-talk about two things or people
+Talk about two things or people.

 both/neither/either + noun

 > **Both** books are really interesting.
-I highly recommend them.\
+I highly recommend them.
-> **Neither** book is boring.\
+> **Neither** book is boring.
 > You can borrow **either** book.

 both of/neither of/either of + the/pronoun/possessive (them, these, my, us, you, your, Alan's, Mary's etc.)